-Student support pyramid: the third tier
+Student Support Pyramid: The third tier

-Our third tier of support is a programme specialised needs receive support from care organisations external to the school.
-A Learning Diversity Specialist from within the school is responsible for monitoring, communicating and coordinating their care.
+Our third tier of support is a programme through which students with more specialised needs receive support from care organisations external to the school.
+Our Student Support Center team is responsible for monitoring, communicating and coordinating their care.
 Support within this tier accommodates the needs of approximately 5% of our student population.